|

 cases the throughput when sending from your computer ('uploading') will

-by a factor of 3 to 5.
+by a factor of 3 to 5, sometimes even higher.

 The new multi-threaded AS Club email dispatcher should be able to keep

 your transmission running at full line speed.
-If your upload speed is 30
+If your upload speed is 100

 'blind carbon copies' (BCC), resulting in only one message being dispatched to